nkoster/qrcodeapi/README.md

 ```

 which is a JSON object, that contains a base64 encoded PNG, that presents a QR code,
-that contains a string "https://example.com".
+that holds a string "https://example.com".

 For testing, or for script based logic, you can easily create a URI with this command: